popo26/Freestuff/README.md

 7. If you don't have PostgreSQL installed on your computer, please refer to this [page](https://www.postgresql.org/docs/current/installation.html). e.g. DATABASE_URL=postgresql://*your_db_username*:*your_db_password*@localhost:5432/*your_db_name*
 8. I use gmail for MAIL_USERNAME in .env_example.
 MAIL_PASSWORD uses App Password, which is different from your normal gmail password.
    Please find instructions for how to generate [App Password](https://support.google.com/mail/answer/185833?hl=en).
+9. The email address set for MAIL_USERNAME will be your admin email address.
+10. Not necessary but I use [PGAdmin](https://www.pgadmin.org/) to see PostgreSQL data in GUI.

 ## Database setup: